djmot/books/README.md

-An app to trade books.
-Written by David Mason for FreeCodeCamp (https://www.freecodecamp.com/djmot).
+An app to trade books written for FreeCodeCamp.

 User Story: I can view all books posted by every user.